ttanimu/inform_mylocation/README.md

 Replace "<Your API key>" to your API key in "map.php".
 You need to pay money to Google for using "map.php".

-## Preparation of Android application
+## Preparation of Android/iOS application
-Choice "android4.4/"(for Android 4.4), "android5/"(for Android 5)
+Choice "android4.4/"(for Android 4.4), "android5/"(for Android 5),
-or "flutter/"(using Flutter).
+"iOS16.3/"(for iOS13.6) or "flutter/"(using Flutter for Android).
-Open "sendmylocation" on its directory as project by [Android Studio].
+Open "sendmylocation"("sendlocation") on its directory as project by [Android Studio] or [Xcode].
 Replace the string "<server name>" to server name(or IP address) made on the previous section(you can't use "http:" because of Android security).
-Build APK file.
-Install its APK to Android device.
+For Android, Build APK file and Install its APK to Android device.
 Allow the getting location permission to its app manually by [Setting] app on Android device.

 ## How to use